dtmcclure/exploring-qc-with-qiskit/README.md

 ![](images/iqx_landing_page.png)

-# Writing your first quantum program
+# Starting a Qiskit notebook

 Click the "Qiskit Notebooks" icon from the landing page or the quick-access toolbar, which will take you to the page shown below: